 The game is broken up into several types of levels scattered across a map over the world.
 On each level the player must use demolition and go through puzzles to achieve the goal.
 The player usually begins in a demolition vehicle, but can exit the vehicle as the Pilot.
-The player sees the action from the isometric viewpoint at all times.

 The Carrier Levels are the main portion of the game.
 The player is in control of a member of the Blast Corps crew, whose task is to control a wide variety of vehicles to destroy any building or debris that may obstruct the nuclear carrier's path.
 Players are limited on time, as the carrier can not be slowed down or stopped.
 In addition to destroying buildings with vehicles, players must sometimes solve puzzles, such as pushing around TNT crates to destroy more robust structures, use large blocks to fill holes, and move trains, to name a few.